elatov/elatov.github.io/_posts/2013-10-18-syncing-files-various-cloud-storage-solutions.md

 > What exactly does Storage Made Easy do?
 > Storage Made Easy Provide a Cloud File Server that can be used by individuals or teams and that unifies information from different file stores and SaaS services to make them easier to access, search, and manage.
 Over 40 different file clouds and services are supported and unlike other vendors no files need to be moved, copied or replaced to provide this service.

-So SME is basically a broker for all different cloud solutions and they just keep metadata of all the files and don&#8217;t actually store the data.
+So SME is basically a broker for all different cloud solutions and they just keep metadata of all the files and don't actually store the data.
 They support a bunch of cloud solutions, from their <a href="http://storagemadeeasy.com/cloud_list/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://storagemadeeasy.com/cloud_list/']);">cloud list</a>, here is their supported list:

 <a href="http://virtuallyhyper.com/wp-content/uploads/2013/10/sme_cloud_list.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/10/sme_cloud_list.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/10/sme_cloud_list.png" alt="sme cloud list Syncing Files with Various Cloud Storage Solutions" width="449" height="621" class="alignnone size-full wp-image-9669" title="Syncing Files with Various Cloud Storage Solutions" /></a>